vDOC.AI

 vDOC is designed primarily for medical students and residents.
 However, it can be valuable for a range of learners, from early medical students to practicing physicians looking to refine their skills.

-No, with a paid license key, you have unlimited access to all available cases.
+No. With a paid license key, you have unlimited access to all available cases.
 We encourage frequent practice to maximize your learning.

 We're committed to continuously expanding our library of cases and features.
-As vDOC.AI grows, so will the ability to add cases.
+As vDOC grows, so will the ability to add cases.
 Current plans are to add news cases monthly to expand the current library.

 vDOC offers a wide range of medical simulations covering various specialties and scenarios commonly encountered in the United States healthcare system.
 Our cases are designed to challenge and improve clinical reasoning, diagnosis, patient interactions, and treatment planning skills.
 Patients in vDOC react to the medical students care in real time. vDOC brings together all hospitals systems needed to perform care just like in real life, Conversational AI allows the students to practice verbalizing care and treatments, and lastly the real-time feedback as the case progresses is already proving to drastically improve information retention.